undercloud/beacon/README.md

 // will return ControllerUsers::getUsers
 $call = $route->getCallback();
 ```
-if requested method undefined or is not public, Beacon return fallback function.
+If requested method undefined or is not public, Beacon return fallback function.

 ### Group
 Routes can be grouped: